TL;DR

 - Theme detection accuracy: spot-check AI-generated themes against a sample of original comments.
 Accuracy above 85% after fine-tuning is a strong baseline.

-- Alert-to-action time: when AI flags a critical issue, how long until someone follows up?
+- Alert-to-action time: when AI flags an issue, how long until someone follows up?
 Under 48 hours is the target for high-urgency feedback.

 Lagging indicators tell you the program is creating value:

 - NPS/CSAT improvement: track score changes in areas where AI-detected themes led to specific actions.
-The connection should be traceable.
+The connection should be traceable: theme identified → action taken → metric moved.

 - Churn reduction: for at-risk accounts flagged by AI, compare retention rates against accounts that weren't flagged and didn't receive proactive outreach.